Practice of two-phase flows with test cases of run_training_lbm

 Parameters in S.I. units

-files correspond to dimensionless parameters of water-air or oil-air two-phase systems.
+Most of input values in the .ini files correspond to dimensionless parameters of water-air or oil-air two-phase systems.
 Their parameters in SI units are presented in Tables Water – Air properties and Olive oil – Air properties below.

 Name |